Rwtchinu007/Rwtchinu007/README.md

 ## About

-- Full Stack Engineer with a strong backend focus — APIs, architecture, and getting things to actually work in production
+- Full Stack Engineer with a strong backend focus - APIs, architecture, and getting things to actually work in production
 - Solved 100+ LeetCode problems; DSA is something I enjoy and carry into real engineering decisions
-- I write code that is clean, fast, and easy for the next person to pick up
+- Focused on **system design, performance, and code quality**

 ---